chromium/chromium/docs/accessibility/os/dictation.md

 results to the Dictation extension, where it parses text to see if it matched a command.
-If a command was detected, then it will verify and execute the command to the best of its ability; otherwise, it will input the recognized text using IME APIs.
+If a command was detected, then it will verify and execute the command to the best of its ability; otherwise, it will input the recognized text using input method editor (IME) APIs.
 Throughout this flow, the main Dictation object uses the chrome.accessibilityPrivate API to update the Dictation UI (which lives in C++) so that the user is aware of Dictation's internal state.

 It's also worth noting that Dictation utilizes two [DLCs](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/dlcservice/docs/developer.md): Pumpkin and SODA.
 Pumpkin is a semantic parser that allows Dictation to extract meaning out of